Akib13/Recipe_Book/README.md

 2. run '(sudo) npm install --force'.
 (Here, sudo is not always mandatory)
 3. run 'ng serve'
 4. Now the terminal will show a link like 'http://localhost:4200/'.
 Go to the link and if you are lucky it may run without any error.

+Also, the 2 zip files are uploaded if any error occured during clone.